 The defense / examination should take place no later than the deadline indicated in the Graduate School Calendar.
+The thesis defense should be open to members of the Graduate Faculty as visitors.
 Successful completion requires unanimous support of all members of the advisory committee and the submission of the appropriate form (Form 9) to the Graduate School.
 The major professor should download a copy of form 9 and bring it to the defense.
 Upon successful completion of the defense, form 9 is signed and must be turned into the Graduate School.